 Pallini Settlers in United States in the 20th Century

-- Antonio Pallini, aged 42, who emigrated to the United States from Teramo, in 1905
+- Antonio Pallini, aged 42, who immigrated to the United States from Teramo, in 1905

-- Caterina Pallini, aged 28, who emigrated to the United States from Camfriglia, Italy, in 1908
+- Caterina Pallini, aged 28, who immigrated to the United States from Camfriglia, Italy, in 1908

-- Berardo Pallini, aged 27, who emigrated to America from Bellante, Italy, in 1910
+- Berardo Pallini, aged 27, who immigrated to America from Bellante, Italy, in 1910

 - Altomira Pallini, aged 24, who landed in America from Uzzano, Italy, in 1911